0xQuilox/Portfolio/README.md

 #### Project 2

-Description: Served as a key shiller for [Coin Name], a dog-themed memecoin launched on [Blockchain Name].
-Engaged with communities to boost hype and drive adoption during the presale phase."
+Description:  shilled  for [Greed Academy], [The Vault Finance] and [Send AI], all projects launched on [Solana].
+Engaged with their communities to boost hype and improve reach

 Skills/Tools Used:
+-X
+-imgflip.com
+-superteam.earn
+-Discord

 Outcome:

+Links:

 ## Skills Summary